facebook/react/docs/docs/reference-react-component.md

 }
 ```

-Beware of this pattern, as it effectively "forks" the props and can lead to bugs.
+Beware of this pattern, as state won't be up-to-date with any props update.
 Instead of syncing props to state, you often want to [lift the state up](/react/docs/lifting-state-up.html).

 If you "fork" props by using them for state, you might also want to implement [`componentWillReceiveProps(nextProps)`](#componentwillreceiveprops) to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.